tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/快速入门/负载均衡快速入门_intl_en.md

 ![](https://main.qcloudimg.com/raw/f8ab76b69f8a0cfdd5b4332c8b80b1f2.png)
 2. In the pop-up box, configure the domain name, URL path, and balancing method.
   - Domain Name: it is the domain name used by your real server, which can contain a wildcard.
 In this example, `www.example.com` is used.
 For more information, please see [Configuration Description](https://intl.cloud.tencent.com/document/product/214/9032).
-  - Default Domain Name: if a client request cannot be matched with any domain name of this listener, CLB will forward the request to the default domain name (default server).
-Each listener can be configured with only one default domain name.
-If a listener has not been configured with a default domain name, CLB will forward the request to the first domain name.
+  - Default Domain Name: if the client request does not match any domain name of this listener, CLB will forward the request to the default domain name.
+Each listener can only be configured with one default domain name.
+If this listener is not configured with any default domain name, CLB will forward the request to the first domain name.
 In this example, this field is not configured.
   - URL Path: it is the access path of your real server. `/image/` is used in this example.
   - Select "WRR" as the load balancing mode.
 ![](https://main.qcloudimg.com/raw/263b2486f8a5734ea8aa643ea3b34387.png)